Appointment and cancellation policies

 We only participate with the health insurance plans listed above for medical dermatology visits and procedures.
 At the time of check-in, you are required to bring and present your current health insurance card and government-issued I.D., without which we will not be able to see you.
 Please note you are responsible for any co-payments (due at check-in), co-insurance, and deductibles required by your plan.
 For questions related to the exact amounts of each respective category, please check with your health insurance company.
 Depending on your health plan type, you may be required to obtain a letter of referral from your primary care provider prior to your visit.
 Without a referral form, you will be personally responsible for the full payment of the visit and any associated procedures that was not covered by the insurance company.

 There are hundreds to thousands of different individual plans, all of which cover different services and procedures, and their policies constantly change.
 Your health insurance is a contract between you and the health insurance company, and they are directly responsible to you regarding accurate coverage information.
 If you are unsure whether a particular service or procedure is covered, it is your responsibility to contact your insurance plan and find out.
 You will be financially responsible for any amount not covered by your insurance company.
-At the time of your visit, we require a signed credit card authorization form so that we may charge the remaining balance not covered by your insurance company.
+At the time of your visit, we also require a signed credit card authorization form so that we may charge the remaining balance not covered by your insurance company.
 The charge is made only after your insurance company has made a determination of what it will and will not cover.

 If we do not participate with your health insurance plan, you will be responsible for the full amount we charge for the visit and any related services.